secdev/scapy/doc/scapy/advanced_usage.rst

 ASN.1 is a notation whose goal is to specify formats for data exchange.
 It is independent of the way data is encoded.
 Data encoding is specified in Encoding Rules.

 The most used encoding rules are BER (Basic Encoding Rules) and DER (Distinguished Encoding Rules).
 Both look the same, but the latter is specified to guarantee uniqueness of encoding.
-This property is quite interesting when speaking about cryptography, hashes and signatures.
+This property is quite interesting when speaking about cryptography, hashes, and signatures.

-ASN.1 provides basic objects: integers, many kinds of strings, floats, booleans, containers, etc. They are grouped in the so called Universal class.
+ASN.1 provides basic objects: integers, many kinds of strings, floats, booleans, containers, etc. They are grouped in the so-called Universal class.
 A given protocol can provide other objects which will be grouped in the Context class.
 For example, SNMP defines PDU_GET or PDU_SET objects.
 There are also the Application and Private classes.

-Each of theses objects is given a tag that will be used by the encoding rules.
+Each of these objects is given a tag that will be used by the encoding rules.
 Tags from 1 are used for Universal class.
-1 is boolean, 2 is integer, 3 is a bit string, 6 is an OID, 48 is for a sequence.
+1 is boolean, 2 is an integer, 3 is a bit string, 6 is an OID, 48 is for a sequence.
 Tags from the ``Context`` class begin at 0xa0.
 When encountering an object tagged by 0xa0, we'll need to know the context to be able to decode it.
 For example, in SNMP context, 0xa0 is a PDU_GET object, while in X509 context, it is a container for the certificate version.

 Other objects are created by assembling all those basic brick objects.
 The composition is done using sequences and arrays (sets) of previously defined or existing objects.
 The final object (an X509 certificate, a SNMP packet) is a tree whose non-leaf nodes are sequences and sets objects (or derived context objects), and whose leaf nodes are integers, strings, OID, etc.

 Scapy and ASN.1
 ---------------

 Scapy provides a way to easily encode or decode ASN.1 and also program those encoders/decoders.
-It is quite more lax than what an ASN.1 parser should be, and it kind of ignores constraints.
+It is quite laxer than what an ASN.1 parser should be, and it kind of ignores constraints.
 It won't replace neither an ASN.1 parser nor an ASN.1 compiler.
 Actually, it has been written to be able to encode and decode broken ASN.1.
 It can handle corrupted encoded strings and can also create those.

 ASN.1 engine
 ^^^^^^^^^^^^

 Note: many of the classes definitions presented here use metaclasses.
-If you don't look precisely at the source code and you only rely on my captures, you may think they sometimes exhibit a kind of magic behaviour.
+If you don't look precisely at the source code and you only rely on my captures, you may think they sometimes exhibit a kind of magic behavior.
 ``
 Scapy ASN.1 engine provides classes to link objects and their tags.
 They inherit from the ``ASN1_Class``.
 The first one is ``ASN1_Class_UNIVERSAL``, which provide tags for most Universal objects.
 Each new context (``SNMP``, ``X509``) will inherit from it and add its own objects.